Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.

 We’ll save in this file all information needed to mount our USB drive to /mnt/usb.

-Follow this procedure to add your USB drive in this file:
+Follow this procedure to add your USB drive to this file:

 - Open /etc/fstab: